stooke/graal/docs/reference-manual/languages/llvm/native-execution.md

   * Foreign objects cannot be stored in native memory locations.
 Native memory locations include:
     - globals (except the specific case of a global holding exactly one pointer value);
     - malloc'ed memory (including c++ new, etc.);
-    - stack (e.g. escaping automatic variables).
+    - stack (e.g., escaping automatic variables).
 * LLVM instruction set support (based on LLVM 7.0.1)
   * A set of rarely-used bitcode instructions are not available (va_arg, catchpad, cleanuppad, catchswitch, catchret, cleanupret, fneg, callbr).
   * The instructions with limited support: